Challah Bun

 • you can double egg wash or just one time before you bake it.
 The double egg wash gives an extra nice golden color when it's baked.

-• you can substitute sugar with honey. when you use honey it’s more sticky to handle.
-If you use sugar you have to add 1-2 tbsp of water more when you make the dough
+• you can substitute sugar with honey. when you use honey it's more sticky to handle.
+If you use sugar you have to add 1-2 tablespoon of water more when you make the dough

 Nutrition